Stone Garrett Player Props: Nationals vs. Phillies

 Stone Garrett At The Plate

-- Garrett has seven doubles, three home runs and 13 walks while hitting .256.
+- Garrett is hitting .268 with eight doubles, four home runs and 13 walks.

-- In 48.9% of his 47 games this season, Garrett has picked up at least one hit.
-He's also had nine multi-hit games.

-- Garrett has driven in a run in nine games this year (19.1%), including three games with more than one RBI (6.4%).
-He has also driven in three or more of his team's runs in two contests.
+- Garrett has picked up an RBI in 20.4% of his games this year, with two or more RBI in 8.2% of his games.
+He has also produced three or more runs in two contests.

-- In 15 of 47 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 32.7% of his games this year, with two or more runs scored in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.